-The following person held the position of company secretary at the end of the financial year:
+The following person held the position of company secretary at the end of the financial year.

-Lesley Matthews is a lawyer who has established her own practice in Sydney NSW and commenced trading in QLD in June 1993.
-Lesley Matthews has the following previous work experience: Associate to His Honour Judge Godfrey-Smith at the District Court of NSW, Australian Operations Claimes Controller with QBE Insurance Ltd, Australian Operations Workers Compensation Underwriter with QBE Insurance Ltd, Switzerland Insurance Workers Compensation Underwriter, Switzerland Insurance Corporate Lawyer, Dunhill Madden Butler Solicitors, Sydney Senior Associate Insurance Division, Mrs Matthews was appointed Company Secretary on 1 December 2015.
+Lesley Woodford-Carr is a lawyer who has established her own practice in Sydney NSW and commenced trading in QLD in June 1993.
+Lesley Woodford-Carr has the following previous work experience: Associate to His Honour Judge Godfrey-Smith at the District Court of NSW, Australian Operations Claimes Controller with QBE Insurance Ltd, Australian Operations Workers Compensation Underwriter with QBE Insurance Ltd, Switzerland Insurance Workers Compensation Underwriter, Switzerland Insurance Corporate Lawyer, Dunhill Madden Butler Solicitors, Sydney Senior Associate Insurance Division, Mrs Woodford-Carr was appointed Company Secretary on 1 December 2015.

-Auditor's Independence Declaration
+Auditor's independence declaration

-A copy of the auditor's independence declaration as required under s 307C of the Corporations Act 2001 is included in page 5 of this financial report and forms part of this Director's Report.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on page 14.
 This directors' report is signed in accordance with a resolution of the Board of Directors: